hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 before being deleted.
 If the value of SnapshotRetentionLimit is set to zero (0), backups are turned off.
 Please note that setting a `snapshot_retention_limit` is not supported on cache.t1.micro cache nodes
 * `apply_immediately` - (Optional) Specifies whether any modifications are applied immediately, or during the next maintenance window.
 Default is `false`.
 * `tags` - (Optional) A map of tags to assign to the resource.
 Adding tags to this resource will add or overwrite any existing tags on the clusters in the replication group and not to the group itself.
+If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `final_snapshot_identifier` - (Optional) The name of your final node group (shard) snapshot.
 ElastiCache creates the snapshot from the primary node in the cluster.
 If omitted, no final snapshot will be made.
 * `cluster_mode` - (Optional) Create a native Redis cluster. `automatic_failover_enabled` must be set to true.
 Cluster Mode documented below.
 Only 1 `cluster_mode` block is allowed.
 One of `number_cache_clusters` or `cluster_mode` is required.
 Note that configuring this block does not enable cluster mode, i.e. data sharding, this requires using a parameter group that has the parameter `cluster-enabled` set to true.